minshi123/gitlab/doc/development/documentation/index.md

 ##### Disable a Vale test

-You can disable Vale linting rules in a document:
+You can disable a specific Vale linting rule or all Vale linting rules for any portion of a document:

 - To disable all Vale linting rules, add a `<!-- vale off -->` tag before the text, and a `<!-- vale on -->` tag after the text.